CAAPIM/Releases/README.md

 #### Xamarin Mobile SDK

-Use the Xamarin cross-platform Mobile SDK to code once in C#, and ship iOS and Android apps.
+Use the Xamarin Mobile SDK to code once in C# and deliver iOS and Android apps.
 This version supports:

 [Xamarin MASFoundation](TBD)
 - Authentication and Authorization, limited to: